 Are these courses like other Advanced Diplomas?
-Are the government accredited or recognised?
+Are they government accredited or recognised?
 What’s the difference?

 Why should I choose Switch on Health?
 What makes you different?

-First of all, we are the only ATMS accredited college in Australia to offer non-Bachelor qualifications in Naturopathy, Nutrition and Western Herbal Medicine.
+First of all, we are the only ATMS accredited college in Australia to offer non-Bachelor qualifications in Naturopathy, Nutrition, Western Herbal Medicine, and Homoeopathy.
+Secondly, we are the only college of our kind to be owned and operated by an Australian Naturopath.
+Ask yourself who you trust more with your education.
 Please refer to our 'Why Switch on Health' page for more reasons you should choose us.